 - You can import user and group information from your current Active Directory infrastructure using the LDAP Import feature in the User Admin application.
 User authentication is then performed by User Admin based on the imported user and password information.
-You can then manage the imported users, along with any users you create directly in User Admin.
-See Enabling Import of Users and Groups from an LDAP Directory on page 354. - You can configure User Admin to use an LDAP server as the authentication back end, which means users logging in to Hue will authenticate to the LDAP server, rather than against a username and password kept in User Admin.
+You can then manage the imported users, along with any users you create directly in User Admin. - You can configure User Admin to use an LDAP server as the authentication back end, which means users logging in to Hue will authenticate to the LDAP server, rather than against a username and password kept in User Admin.
 In this scenario, your users must all reside in the LDAP directory.
-See Enabling the LDAP Server for User Authentication on page 355 for further information.